jackwilliambell/SquidSpace.js/docs/squidspace-modulefiles.md

 All SquidSpace.js builtins "placer hook functions" also support:

-* "place-on-object" – [optional; the name of an object previously placed in the World Space within the same Layout Area] – Specifies an object to place an instance of this Object Placement on
+* "place-on-object" – [optional; the name of an object previously placed in the World Space] – Specifies an object to place an instance of this Object Placement on

-* "place-on-submesh" – [required if "place-on-object" is specified, otherwise do not use; A submesh of the object specified with the "place-on-object" value
+* "place-on-submesh" – [optional if "place-on-object" is specified, otherwise do not use; A submesh of the object specified with the "place-on-object" value

 NOTE: A common submesh naming pattern for objects which will have other objects placed on them is to use "top", "bottom", "left", "right", "front", and "back" if possible.